Dre Campbell Farm

 This home remedy will not harm burrowing animals.
 Instead, the treatment will repel them, sending them elsewhere.

-To get rid of garden moles with Dawn dish soap, combine one part dish soap with three parts castor oil.
+To get rid of garden moles, combine one part Dawn dish soap with three parts castor oil.
 Next, combine four tablespoons of the mixture with a gallon of water.

-Shake well and soak the tunnels to evict moles.
-Also, use this homemade mole repellent to spray your lawn to further keep the creatures away.
+Shake well and pour the mixture into the tunnels to evict moles.
+You can spray your lawn with this homemade mole repellent to keep the creatures farther away.

 10. Dig a Trench

-Another surefire way to get rid of moles without killing them is to install a barrier.
+Installing a barrier is another surefire way to get rid of moles without killing them.

 Dig a trench about two feet deep and six inches wide around your garden or yard.
 Next, fill it with gravel, then cover the top with dirt.

-When they hit this gravel barrier, it will force them to retrace their steps, stopping them from digging.
+Hitting this gravel barrier will force them to retrace their steps.
+It will stop them from digging.

 11. Marshmallows

-Although there is no solid evidence to support it, some people swear that you can put marshmallows in mole holes to kill them.
+Although no solid evidence supports it, some people swear that you can put marshmallows in mole holes to kill them.

 It is said that the carrageenan in commercial-grade marshmallows is what does the magic.
 Because they cannot digest it, it slows down their digestive system, later killing them.